ToothlessGear/node-gcm/README.md

 ## Requirements

-This library provides the server-side implementation of GCM.
+This library provides the server-side implementation of FCM.
 You need to generate an [API Key](https://console.firebase.google.com/u/0/) (Click the gear next to FCM project name) > Project Settings > Cloud Messaging -> **Server Key**).

-GCM notifications can be sent to both [Android](https://firebase.google.com/docs/cloud-messaging/android/client) and [iOS](https://firebase.google.com/docs/cloud-messaging/ios/client).
+FCM notifications can be sent to both [Android](https://firebase.google.com/docs/cloud-messaging/android/client) and [iOS](https://firebase.google.com/docs/cloud-messaging/ios/client).
-If you are new to GCM you should probably look into the [documentation](https://firebase.google.com/docs/cloud-messaging).
+If you are new to FCM you should probably look into the [documentation](https://firebase.google.com/docs/cloud-messaging).

 ## Example application